 "The Cremaster Cycle by Matthew Barney will premier on Sunday February 8 at Melbourne's ACMI Cinemas.
-Matthew Barney's mythic vision of human development is to us - according to the Guardian's Jonathan Jones what T.S.
+Matthew Barney's mythic vision of human development is to us - according to the Guardian's Jonathan Jones - what T.S.
 Eliot's Wasteland was to the Western world in the early 20th century.
 Jones portends that after watching this five film series you may feel like J.A.
-Alfred Prufrock lingering in chambers of the sea...Till human voices wake us, and we drown."-
+Alfred Prufrock lingering in chambers of the sea...Till human voices wake us, and we drown."- mental frame 840002 longitude $101^{\circ}$ latitude $303^{\circ}$

-"Gore Vidal who claims that the Zero attack on Pearl Harbour was no surprise to FDR dubs his country the United States of Amne.
+"Gore Vidal who claims that the Zero attack on Pearl Harbour was no surprise to FDR dubs his country the United States of Amnesia.

-"Strange lights were seen from the space shuttle moving very quickly in a zig-zag direction in the earth's atmospheremental frame 777666 longitude 67 latitude 107
+"Strange lights were seen from the space shuttle moving very quickly in a zig-zag direction in the earth's atmosphere-

 "In Sweden on April Fool's Day it was announced that black & white televisions could be converted to colour by stretching a nylon stocking over the screen.
-Actually when colour television did come to Sweden it was on April One-
+Actually when colour television did come to Sweden it was on April Onemental frame 666033 longitude 33o latitude 22o